murilobast/apichallenge/README.md

 4. Navigate to the folder "app"
 5. Write `meteor` - Meteor should start running locally now.
 6. Open a new terminal session.
+7. Edit getMatches.coffee and getChampions.coffee where you provide your own API key.
-7. Run getMatches.coffee in the terminal. `coffee getMatches.coffee`
+8. Run getMatches.coffee in the terminal. `coffee getMatches.coffee`
-8. Run getChampions.coffee and follow the instructions in the code. (to uncomment delete the '#') `coffee getChampions.coffee` - Run this command every time you uncomment the code.
+9. Run getChampions.coffee and follow the instructions in the code. (to uncomment delete the '#') `coffee getChampions.coffee` - Run this command every time you uncomment the code.
+10. Open `http://localhost:3000/` in your browser

 ##Feedback
 Please give us some feedback!
 It's very appreciated and if you're struggling trying to understand something please tweet us or send us a mail.